AI Audit Logging for LLMs: What You Should Track

 • PII detection and masking must occur at log time to avoid creating new compliance liabilities

-• Proxy-based governance platforms generate audit trails automatically at interception time, removing the need for manual log instrumentation in application code
+• Trussed generates audit trails automatically at interception time, removing the need for manual log instrumentation in application code

 Why LLM Audit Logging Is Different From Traditional Logging